antelle/keyboard-auto-type/README.md

 By default, if exception support is enabled, auto-type methods can throw an exception.
 If exception support is disabled, they will just return an error code described below.
 You can also disable exceptions using `KEYBOARD_AUTO_TYPE_NO_EXCEPTIONS` flag.

 All functions return `AutoTypeResult`.
-If it's not `AutoTypeResult::Ok`, ther are following errors possible:
+If it's not `AutoTypeResult::Ok`, there are following errors possible:

 - `AutoTypeResult::BadArg`: bad argument
 - `AutoTypeResult::ModifierNotReleased`: the user is holding a modifier key, simulating keystrokes in this state can have unexpected consequences